North Shore, Oahu

 Type: Temporary/Seasonal Positions

-Start date is May 1, 2020 with a four month field season through Aug 31, 2020.
-Technician will be provided with housing, utilities, a living stipend of $1,000 per month, and shared access to vehicles.
+Start date is May 1, 2021 with a four month field season through Aug 31, 2021.
+Dates are subject to slight changes owing to unforeseen circumstances associated with COVID-19.
+Technicians will be provided with housing, utilities, a living stipend of $1,000 per month, and shared access to vehicles.
+If you already live on Oahu and pay for your own housing and utilities, we will come up with an adjusted salary.

 Qualifications: A bachelor’s degree in biology, natural resources, wildlife management, botany, ecology or a related field and field experience pertaining to wildlife biology or botany are required.
 Preference will be given to applicants with experience in tropical ecosystems, avian ecology, plant ecology, and/or a demonstrated knowledge of Hawaiian plants.
 Applicant must be responsible, organized, and comfortable living and working as a team.
 An enthusiasm for research and fieldwork is essential, as well as patience and a strong work ethic.

 Contact: Application must include a cover letter, curriculum vitae, and contact information (email and phone) for 3 references familiar with your field work experience as a single PDF document.
-Please email your applications materials to Sara Gabrielson (email@example.com) with the subject line “Application for Field Technician”.
+Please email your applications materials to the Hawaii VINE Project (VINE.Hawaii@gmail.com) with the subject line “Application for Field Technician”.
 Review of applications will begin immediately.
-No more applications will be accepted after February 15, 2020.
+Applications will not be accepted after February 15, 2021.